We’ve owned the 16 GB iPod Nano 6th generation player from Apple for a few years now. Bought it at Best Buy for $179, the standard price back then.

 Learning the “gestures” needed to work this iPod 6 Gen proved a challenge at first.
 These include swipes, taps, and presses.
 But they took little time to master.
 We’re still not as proficient with this as the wheel from earlier iPod generations of Nanos.

-Needs More Flash Memory
+The iPod Nano 6th Generation Player Needs More Flash Memory

 We would like more flash memory included (at least 32 GB; not just 16 GB) in this iPod Nano 6th Generation 16gb portable music player.
 There is also an iPod Nano 6th Generation 8GB version too.